-The Douglas Jacobson Veterans' Nursing Home, in Port Charlotte (Charlotte County), opened in January 2004.
-This 120-bed facility offers skilled nursing home and dementia care.
+The state of Florida operates 7 Veterans' nursing homes throughout the state.
 Basic admission requirements for all veterans' nursing homes in Florida include an honorable discharge, Florida residency for one year prior to admission, and certification of need of nursing home care by a VA physician.